zbmed-semtec/mlentory-etl-pipeline/Backend/README.md

 ### Run the project

-1. You need to build the images for the containers in the project
+1. You need to build the images for the containers in the project, if you have a Nvidia gpu configured use the profile 'gpu' otherwise use the profile 'no_gpu':

 ```
 docker-compose --profile gpu build